 Some people hire coaches because they’re looking for confirmation that they’re on the right path as well as positive emotional support throughout their journey – a cheerleader.
 While recognition is important, you are paying for coaching.
 You hire a coach for their expertise and insight.
 They are there to help you reach your goals and to bridge the gap between where you are now, and where you want to be.
-This process can make for some tough but honest conversations – AKA “tough love”.
+This process can be challenging.
+It can make for some tough but honest conversations – AKA “tough love”.
 You want a coach who shows compassion but you don’t want a coach who avoids difficult conversations.
 Often, those difficult conversations provide the greatest opportunity for personal growth and transformation.

 TRUST AND RESPECT IS EVERYTHING!
 It’s important to find a coach you trust and have good rapport with.
 It may feel a little awkward in the beginning, but your bond should feel solid after a couple months.
 If not, you need a new coach.

 Your coach should be available by email, and respond to any questions you have in a timely manner.
 For example, my team and I almost always reply back the same day, during business hours Monday – Friday.
 If we’ll be traveling and unavailable, we’ll let our clients know in advance.
 We also conduct weekly video sessions with clients.
 This is extremely helpful for building rapport and strategizing.

 Things emerge in conversation that simply don’t get brought up in emails or texts, especially in group coaching situations.
 Video sessions where you can see each others’ faces are ideal for building a bond with your coach and having more in-depth discussions.